How do I challenge a Will?

 One of the questions we are regularly asked by people who have been disinherited is, “How do I challenge a Will?”
-Contentious Probate solicitor, Jack Dray, looks at how to go about it.
+Contentious Probate solicitor, Jack Dray, looks at the grounds for contesting a Will, and how to go about it.

 First of all, it is important to check that the Will complies with all the formalities under the Wills Act, namely:

-If the Will complies with these formalities then the Will can be challenged on any of the following grounds:
+If the Will complies with these formalities then the Will can be contested on any of the following grounds:

 Lack of Testamentary Capacity